rogerbinns/apsw/doc/textsearch.rst

   is more recent, supports more languages, and has a `Python module
   <https://github.com/snowballstem/pystemmer>`__.

-  :class:`apsw.fts.TransformTokenizer` provides a base for implementation.
+  :class:`TransformTokenizer` provides a base for implementation.

 Ranking